161010

 PUBLIC WORKS AND WATER RESOURCES:

-Assists in preparing Advisory Permit responses to government agencies that grant permits.
+Prepares basic Advisory Permit responses to government agencies that grant permits.

 Prepares correspondence from the Water Resources Permit Advisory Unit for mailing.